sparkflows/sparkflows-docs/docs/gcp/user-guide/reading-bigquery.rst

 Read from BigQuery
 ============

-Fire Insights has processor to read from BigQuery Tables.
+Sparkflows has processor to read from BigQuery Tables.
 This document explains detailed steps required to read data from BigQuery.

 Follow the steps given below: